 The statements by the two companies were released to the media by an official of the Chinese embassy here.

-At present, the government hospitals have been using the polymerase chain reaction (PCR) tests to detect coronavirus from the throat or nasal swab samples of people.
+At present, government hospitals have been using polymerase chain reaction (PCR) tests to detect coronavirus from the throat or nasal swab samples of people.
 These take around five to six hours to show the results.

 In the rapid antibody tests, the blood samples of suspected patients are taken, and it normally takes around 15-30 minutes to give the result.